thisyearnofear/family/README.md

 ## How To Navigate This Project

 - Responsive components using tailwind.
 - Fetches items applying orientation transformation using Cloudinary API.
-Responsive on both the gallery and carousel view.
+- Refetches items on breakpoints on carousel view as the Cloudinary API provides horizontal or vertical padding based on orientation on fetch.

 ## Why I Built This Project This Way